mozilla-spidermonkey/spidermonkey.dev/custom-architectures.md

 ### Removal Process of Architectures

 In some cases, we need to drop support for an architecture.
-If you're custom embedding relies on a custom community maintained architecture, it is important to keep an eye on the support of that architecture.
+If your custom embedding relies on a custom community maintained architecture, it is important to keep an eye on the support of that architecture.
 If we find that an integrated custom architecture is:

 * unmaintained
 * causing issues with tier-1 support,